-Bringing together hearing aid users, researchers, audiologists and manufacturers to examine current issues and potential solutions
+Bringing together hearing aid users, researchers, audiologists and manufacturers to examine current issues and potential solutions in the perception of music through hearing aids

 School of Music, University of Leeds, Leeds, UK